The supercooled Stefan problem with transport noise: weak solutions and blow-up: Proofs of Theorem and Theorem

-for every $t<\tau_{\star}$.
+for every $t\leq \tau_{\star}$.
 Since $[a,b]\subseteq[0,x_\star)$ was arbitrary, this finishes the proof. \end{proof}

-With the above lemma in place, we are now ready to prove Theorem \ref{thm:no_jump}.
-Unlike Section \ref{thm:jump_nonzero_prob}, here it will be possible to follow more closely the ideas from \cite{LS}, specifically the proof of \cite[Proposition 2.9]{LS}.
+With the above lemma in place, we are now ready to prove Theorem \ref{prop:initial_global_cont}.
+Differently from Section \ref{Sect:proof_thm_jump_nonzero_prob}, here it will be possible to follow more closely the ideas from \cite{LS}, specifically the proof of \cite[Proposition 2.9]{LS}.
 Nevertheless, several changes are required and a more careful comparison argument must be employed.